Farmdale man, 19, won’t face felony charge in Bazetta traffic fatality

 In an interview, Donaldson said he had “smoked marijuana that morning to fall asleep.”

 Donaldson told troopers he has a condition that can cause a loss of consciousness.
-In a written statement, Donaldson told troopers he did not remember crossing the center line and “stated he may have passed out, causing him to drive left of center.”
+In a written statement, Donaldson said he did not remember crossing the center line and “stated he may have passed out, causing him to drive left of center.”

 Donaldson also was charged with misdemeanor possession of drugs and drug paraphernalia after a search of his vehicle uncovered a container on the front floor board containing two small bags of marijuana, a scale and marijuana grinder.

-Donaldson, who suffered leg and facial injuries in the crash, told troopers he smokes marijuana every night before bed to help him sleep and also takes prescription medications.
-He had smoked marijuana about 12:45 a.m. that morning before going to sleep, he said.
+Donaldson, who suffered leg and facial injuries in the crash, told troopers he smokes marijuana every night before bed to help him sleep and takes prescription drugs.
+He had smoked marijuana about 12:45 that morning before going to sleep, he said.

 If Donaldson would have been indicted on felony aggravated vehicular homicide, he could have gotten up to eight years in prison.